hlimach/CS344-Web-Eng-Proj/ReadMe.txt

 TRACK TV

 The website is a multi purpose platform for TV lovers to share their love for entertainment.
-For more information, go to (../report/)
+For more information, check (./Report/WebProjReport.pdf)

 Setup:

-The main page for the website is Index.php ./View/Index.php
+The main page for the website is Index.php ./HTML/View/Index.php

 Directly access it through selecting the view folder in URL:
-./View/
+./HTML/View/

 Login: